TheWeirdDev/theweirddev.github.io/_posts/2015-11-22-spring-yml-datasources.markdown

 ## application.yml

 In order to select the environment I used profiles.
-Also we can see that two datasources are defined for each env.
+Also, we can see that two datasources are defined for each env.
 However it's not gonna to work without the few modifications described next section.

 {% highlight yaml%}